jagrvargen/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 2. 2-is_same_class - A function that returns True if the object is exactly one instance of the specified class.

 3. 3-is_kind_of_class.py - A function that returns True if the object is an instance of, or the object is an instance of a class that inherited from the specified class; otherwise False.

+4. 4-inherits_from.py - A function that returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class; otherwise False.